The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

 Any registered North Carolina voter may apply for an absentee ballot and vote by mail.
 Voting absentee in North Carolina requires witnesses.
+Absentee ballots must be requested one week before Election Day.
 Voted ballots must be returned to the county board of elections, postmarked no later than Election Day and received no later than 3 days after Election Day, or delivered in person on Election Day.

 Polling Locations